-In 2021 the Housing Executive published Homelessness Service User Journeys, an independent research project carried out by Fiona Boyle of Fiona Boyle Associates.
-In seeking to ensure that lived experience is at the core of this strategy there are a number of conclusions which shape the aim, objectives and actions in the Homelessness Strategy 2022-27.
+In 2021 the Housing Executive published Homelessness Service User Journeys8, an independent research project carried out by Fiona Boyle of Fiona Boyle Associates.
+In seeking to ensure that lived experience is at the core of this strategy there are a number of conclusions which shape the aim, objectives and actions in the draft Homelessness Strategy 2022-27.
 The conclusions include:

-- Complexity of the risk factors, triggers and causes of homelessness These factors were linked to recurring or repeat presentation within a service user's homeless journey.
-As these risk factors, triggers and causes can often involve non-accommodation based issues the vision of Ending Homelessness Together is emphasised; - The homeless journey itself The initial presentation is often linked to 'their additional needs in terms of the triggers, and the barriers/obstacles to concluding the homeless journey and becoming permanently rehoused and settled' and less about housing and accommodation requirements; - Importance of intervention at the start of the homeless journey - The user journeys highlighted the need for more time to be spent with the person when they first presented, at the outset of their homeless journey, so that their issues and needs could be better identified and recorded; - The need for more support 'stakeholder feedback highlighted a pressing need for more support to prevent tenancy breakdown in the first place (thus avoiding unnecessary homeless journeys) and to ensure placements and new tenancies are sustained (thus preventing perpetuation or repeat homeless journeys).
+- Complexity of the risk factors, triggers ٠ and causes of homelessness - These factors were linked to recurring or repeat presentation within a service user's homeless journey.
+As these risk factors, triggers and causes can often involve non-accommodation based issues the vision of Ending Homelessness Together is emphasised; - The homeless journey itself The initial presentation is often linked to 'their additional needs in terms of the triggers, and the barriers/obstacles to concluding the homeless journey and becoming permanently rehoused and settled' and less about housing and accommodation requirements; - Importance of intervention at the start of the homeless journey - The user

+6 Coproduction and service user involvement, National Council for Voluntary Organisations (2019) https://knowhow.ncvo.org.uk/organisation/collaboration/coproduction-and-service-user-involvement journeys highlighted the need for more time to be spent with the person when they first presented, at the outset of their homeless journey, so that their issues and needs could be better identified and recorded;